stompkins7192/HST_Builder/README.md

 # HST_Builder
 A comprehensive tool to query the public HST database via MAST and return science ready mosiacs starting with FLC and FLT data products.
 Currently works for ACSWFC, WFC3UVIS, and WFC3IR data products.
+The code will automatically build and populate the necessary directory trees from where the script is called under the 'HST' directory.

 R package dependencies located on Github, follow the installation instructions provided.